 That is why you need some heavy-duty tackle when fishing for catfish.

 A catfishing reel will usually be a large size baitcaster whereas a catfishing rod will have a heavy power rating and be capable of handling very large fish.
 You will also find that catfish line has a higher rating than most other freshwater fish.

 Catfish are often thought of as bottom feeders but this is only a partially true statement.

-The are a strange fish that look rather odd, a common question I get asked is do catfish have scales and the answer is o, they have a leathery skin instead.
+These are strange fish that look rather odd, a common question I get asked do catfish have scales and the answer is o, they have leathery skin instead.